jdavis-software/react-enterprise-examples/examples/04-realtime-state/README.md

 ```
 Rows can be selected via the `selectable` prop and updates are buffered before rendering.

+`dataBehavior='realtime'` tells the table to preserve base row order, keep focus/selection stable, and apply a11y patterns for streaming updates.

 ## Running

 - `npm run dev` then visit `/realtime-state`.